START THE JOURNEY

 Prerequisites

-- Be a Canadian Citizen, Landed Immigrant, or International Student
+- You must be a Canadian Citizen, Landed Immigrant, or International Student

-- Be at least 14 years old for solo, 17 years old for issue of licence
+- You must be at least 14 years old for solo, 17 years old for issue of licence

 Requirements

-- Minimum of 45 hours flight time including dual and solo
+- You must complete a minimum of 45 hours flight time including 25 hours of dual instruction and 15 hours of solo practice

-- Minimum of 40 hours ground school instruction
+- You must complete a minimum of 40 hours ground school instruction

 Cost